-A few years ago (yeah, my blog is almost three years old) I posted about unschooling, and how we thought it was a brilliant idea and we were planning to do it with our children.
+A few years ago (yeah, my blog is almost three years old) I posted about unschooling, and how we thought it was a brilliant idea and we were planning to do it with our children once they reached pre-k age.
 My audience, brand new and not all…sympathetic, shall we say, to the alternative lifestyle, was understandably skeptical.
 What did we really know about schooling at that point, with our oldest barely 20 months old?

 Well, in some ways, not much.
 In others, some.
 (If you didn’t know, my husband was homeschooled from 3 – 12 grade.
 So we did have his experience to go on.
 To those who like to mention socialization, which I think is a very silly argument, my husband is far more social and better adjusted than I am when it comes to interacting with others.
 And I went to public school.)